HiddenTrail/rf_basics/exercises/01_first_test_case.md

 ## Robot Framework test suite structure

 Robot Framework `.robot` file is a way to create and organize automated tests.
 It can include test cases, keywords and variables.
-The file can also include settings that control how Robot Framework behaves.
+The file can also include settings that may have documentation, metadata and resource imports.

 ```
 *** Settings ***